Accessibility

 Sensory Map

 Our Sensory Map incorporates sound, light and touch.
-The museum has atmospheric sounds, so you may wish to bring your own ear defenders, or borrow ours (see Sensory Backpack).
+The galleries have atmospheric sounds, so you may wish to bring your own ear defenders, or borrow ours (see Sensory Backpack).

 Social Story